checkmarx-ts/CxOverwatch/README.md

 .\CxHealthMonitor.ps1 [-cxUser username] [-cxPass password] [-dbUser username] [-dbPass password] [-audit]
 ```

-The optional arguments will override the corresponding values provided in the configuration file.
+The optional arguments will override the corresponding values stored in the Credential Manager.

 Add the argument -audit to enable monitoring of audits.
 This is not enabled by default and should only be used if the user has access to the db.

-Note: If the optional db parameters are skipped and the corresponding entries in the config file are empty, the monitor will use SQLServer authentication.
+Note: If the optional db parameters are skipped and the corresponding entries in the Credential Manager are empty, the monitor will use SQLServer Windows authentication.

 ## Configuration